Brandon Belt: College career

-Belt enrolled at San Jacinto College in order to preserve his ability to negotiate with Boston, but eventually chose not to sign.
-He pitched and served as a designated hitter for San Jacinto's baseball team in 2007.
-He was drafted in the 11th round (348th overall) of the 2007 Major League Baseball draft by the Atlanta Braves, but again chose not to sign.
+Belt enrolled at San Jacinto College to preserve his ability to negotiate with Boston but eventually chose not to sign.
+He pitched and served as a designated hitter for San Jacinto's college baseball team in 2007.
+He was drafted in the 11th round (348th overall) of the 2007 Major League Baseball draft by the Atlanta Braves but again chose not to sign.

-Belt transferred to the University of Texas, where he played college baseball for the Texas Longhorns for two years.
-In his 2008 sophomore season, Belt batted .319 with six home runs and a team-high 65 runs batted in while also pitching in 16 games as a reliever.
+Belt transferred to the University of Texas, where he played for the Longhorns for two years.
+In his 2008 sophomore season, Belt batted .319 with six home runs and a team-high 65 runs batted in (RBI) while also pitching in 16 games as a reliever.
 After the 2008 season, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.
 As a junior, Belt transitioned to first base due to shoulder problems.
-In 2009, during his junior season, Belt batted .323 in 63 games (76-for-235) with eight home runs, 43 runs batted in, and 15 stolen bases, while recording a .989 fielding percentage, as part of the Texas team that finished as runner-up in the College World Series.
+In 2009, during his junior season, Belt batted .323 in 63 games with eight home runs, 43 RBI, and 15 stolen bases as part of the Texas team that finished as runner-up in the College World Series.

 Professional career

 Draft and minor leagues

-The San Francisco Giants selected Belt in the fifth round (147th overall) of the 2009 Major League Baseball draft after his junior year, and he signed for a signing bonus of $200,000.
+The San Francisco Giants selected Belt in the fifth round (147th overall) of the 2009 Major League Baseball draft after his junior year.
+He signed and received a signing bonus of $200,000.
 He started his professional career with the High-A Giants affiliate in San Jose, for whom he was a mid-season All Star.
 He worked with the Giants coaching staff and made an adjustment to his swing mechanics that helped him move quickly through the Giants farm system.
-He hit well at all three levels in 2010 finishing the year batting .352/.455/.620 with 23 home runs and 112 runs batted in, gaining attention as one of the Giants top prospects.
+He hit well at all three levels in 2010, finishing the year batting .352/.455/.620 with 23 home runs and 112 RBI, gaining attention as one of the Giants top prospects.

-In 2010, he played for the San Francisco Giants Class-AAA-affiliate Fresno Grizzlies, and was named a Baseball America Minor League All Star and an MiLB Organization All Star.
+In 2010, he played for the Triple-A Fresno Grizzlies, and was named a Baseball America Minor League All Star and an MiLB Organization All Star.
 He also played for the East Division Scottsdale Scorpions in the Arizona Fall League, where he was named a Rising Star and to the All Prospect Team.
 Belt played in the Arizona Fall League Rising Stars Game for the East team.

 He was ranked as the third-best first baseman prospect on MLB.com prior to the 2011 season.
 He was ranked as the 26th-best prospect overall by MLB.com.